Clean Home

 a couple restarts, a good practice is to simply dump everything you have

-or such straight into your newly desired
+in ~/.config or such straight into your newly desired

 directory and keep track of which programs break.
 Remember those as we